-Ujjayi Pranayama, Ujjayi word comes from the language of Sanskrit.
-It means ‘victorious’ and has a root in the Sanskrit, Ujji word, which means to attain a higher level.
+Ujjayi Pranayama, the Ujjayi word, comes from the language of Sanskrit.
+It means ‘victorious’ and has a root in the Sanskrit Ujji word, which means to attain a higher level.

 Ujjayi Pranayama is also called triumph over decay and death.
 It is because it deeply works on the physical, pranic, and mental bodies.
 Hatha Yoga Pradipika defines Ujjayi as:-

 “Poorvakta Kumbhaka yet pranam, rechaye didya tat; Slesham doshharam kanthe dehanal vivardhanam.”

 How to practice Ujjayi Pranayama

-- One should practise Ujjayi Pranayama in any comfortable Asana, i.e. Sukhasana, Siddhasana, and Lotus pose in which the body is straight so there is proper respiration through the nasal passage.
+One should practice Ujjayi Pranayama in any comfortable Asana, i.e., Sukhasana, Siddhasana, and Lotus pose, in which the body is straight so there is proper respiration through the nasal passage.

 - Be aware of available Prana, the natural breathing system, and feel air passing down to the heart through the windpipe.

-- Slightly contract the throat region during Pooraka, and is recommended to practice the ‘SO’ sound while breathing in.
+- Slightly contract the throat region during Pooraka, and it is recommended to practice the ‘SO’ sound while breathing in.

-- Exhale through the left nostril with the sound of ‘HUM’, and it would produce a light snoring sound.
-This sound should generate from the throat, not from the mouth.
+- Exhale through the left nostril with the sound of ‘HUM,’ which would produce a light snoring sound.
+This sound should be generated from the throat, not from the mouth.

-- After holding Prana in the lungs, practice Jalandhar Bandha to activate the thyroid gland, a person should practise it after dropping down the chin towards the chest.
+- After holding Prana in the lungs, practice Jalandhar Bandha to activate the thyroid gland; a person should practice it after dropping down the chin towards the chest.